ashsams18/Deep-Learning-Challenge/AlphabetSoup_REPORT.md

-For the 3rd and last optimization, the "USE_CASE" feature was dropped.
+For the 3rd and last optimization (3_AlphabetSoupCharity_Optimzation), the "USE_CASE" feature was dropped.
 Hidden layers were similar to the 2nd optimization, however the number of Epochs was increased to 200.
 This resulted in a decrease in accuracy = 72.5%

 ![3.PNG](Images/3rd_Optimisation.PNG)